 Today was a wonderful day for walking on Dartmoor.
 On the very far east of Dartmoor is the valley of the River Teign.
 The river is fast flowing and runs through steep-sided valleys and gorges.
-At Bridford the area is owned by the National Trust:
+At Dunsford the area is owned by the Devon Wildlife Trust.

 They are the epitome of spring.

 It’s a shame that they are not the only thing littering the woods: